Skin Looks Worse After Chemical Peel (What Happened?)

 Things can get even more worrisome if your skin looks red and irritated after the procedure.
 The whole idea was for your skin to look better, not worse, right?

-So what happened if your skin looks worse after the chemical peel?
-It could just be that your skin is adjusting and gets worse before it gets better.
-Or it could be something serious like a real complication.
+It’s possible that your skin is adjusting and may worsen before it improves.
+Or it could be something serious, like a real complication.

 Light Chemical Peel

-A light chemical peel targets the very top layer of your epidermis and treats fine lines, acne, and skin discoloration.
-With a light peel, you might need to go through the procedure several times before you see any major results.
+A light chemical peel targets the very top layer of your epidermis and treats fine lines, acne, and skin discolouration.

-Your skin might feel a little red and irritated afterward, and you may experience some dryness.
+Your skin may feel slightly red and irritated afterwards, and you may experience some dryness.
 But you shouldn’t feel any pain or swelling from this.

 Medium Chemical Peel

-The acid used for a medium chemical peel usually contains stronger ingredients, such as trichloroacetic acid.
+The acid used for a medium chemical peel usually contains more potent ingredients, such as trichloroacetic acid.

 The swelling can last up to two weeks.
-During that time you can use ice packs and anti-inflammatory drugs like ibuprofen to keep the swelling at bay.
+During that time, you can use ice packs and anti-inflammatory medications, such as ibuprofen, to help manage the swelling.

-Because the chemical peel removed deep skin levels, there is a higher risk of infection, so you’ll have to be vigilant about keeping the area clean and looking out for any signs of infection.
+Because the chemical peel removes deep skin layers, there is a higher risk of infection; therefore, you must be vigilant about keeping the area clean and watch for any signs of disease.

 Deep Chemical Peel